ggtucker/riot-cpp/README.md

 int main(int argc, char** argv)
 {
 	Riot::api_key = "<INSERT-YOUR-API-KEY-HERE>";
-	Riot::region = Region::NA;    // Note: these values default to NA
+	Riot::region = Riot::Region::NA;    // Note: these values default to NA
-	Riot::locale = Locale::en_US; // and en_US and do not need to be set
+	Riot::locale = Riot::Locale::en_US; // and en_US and do not need to be set

 	// We are now ready to use riot-cpp!
 	// See below for the list of API functions